foxriver76/ioBroker.sonnen/README.md

 ### Channel: inverter
 The channel consists of read-only states of type `number`, providing information about the inverter of your battery.

+### Channel: ios
+The channel consists of read-only states of type `boolean`, providing information about the discrete IO states of your battery.

 ## Changelog
 <!--